0xRyN/QuickSched/README.md

 ### Running the benchmark

-Run the following command to start the interactive benchmark notebook:
+Run the following command to start the interactive benchmark notebook, which will run the benchmarks using your system's configuration:

 `jupyter notebook InteractiveBenchmark.ipynb`